Want to compare live sports betting odds across sportsbooks in a Google spreadsheet?

 Compare moneyline, spread and totals odds across the following legal US sportsbooks:

-Because the file lives in Excel and updates automatically, you can also do any analysis you would like in this file.
+Because the file lives in Google Sheets and updates automatically, you can also do any analysis you would like in this file.

 The big benefit here is that you could reference the live odds compared to your numbers.
 This will save you a lot of time jumping from sportsbook to sportsbook checking odds.